A mixture of distributed lag non-linear models to account for spatially heterogeneous exposure-lag-response associations: Introduction

 A growing body of literature has demonstrated the value of DLNMs in this context.
 For example, \cite{Gasparrini2017} applied DLNMs to project temperature-related mortality under future climate scenarios, while \cite{he2022effects} used them to estimate the effect of night-time warming on mortality burden.
 Dozens of studies have employed DLNMs to examine the impact of temperature, pollution, or humidity in human health, underscoring their versatility across diverse environmental and epidemiological domains \citep[e.g.,][]{duan2019risk,guo2011impact,huang2023association,li2015particulate}.

 In recent years, multi-location studies have gained importance.
 These studies provide information on exposure and response over a period of time for a set of multiple spatial locations, which may be cities in the same country or cities spread across the globe.
-The standard methodological framework in these cases is a two-stage approach, in which the exposure–lag-response association is first estimated for each spatial location, and then these estimates are combined through a meta-analysis in a second step \citep{gasparrini2012multivariate,masselot2025modelling}.
+The standard methodological framework in these cases is a two-stage approach, in which the exposure-lag-response association is first estimated for each spatial location, and then these estimates are combined through a meta-analysis in a second step \citep{gasparrini2012multivariate,masselot2025modelling}.
 This approach alleviates the computational cost that would be incurred in performing the whole analysis with a single model with multilevel effects.

 Similarly, another multi-location scenario is that corresponding to small-area studies, where both the exposure and the response are measured over a set of connected areal units.
+Spatial modeling serves as a cornerstone for analyzing such data, providing the analytical tools necessary to account for the geographic heterogeneity inherent in disease distribution \citep{kirby2017advances}.
+Over the past few decades, these methods have successfully evolved beyond simple mapping to explicitly incorporate spatial dependence, that is, the principle that health outcomes in neighboring areas are often related \citep{best2005comparison}.

-In this regard, the integration of spatial random effects has been explored to account for the spatial dependence in the response variable \citep{lowe2021combined}.
-Besides, more recently, \cite{quijal2024spatial} have introduced the Spatial Bayesian DLNM (SB-DLNM), which incorporates spatial random effects into the vector of coefficients that determine the shape of the exposure–lag-response surface.
-This approach enables estimating area-specific associations, which actually represent spatially-smoothed deviations from the global exposure–lag-response surface.
+Under the DLNM framework, the integration of spatial random effects has been explored as well to account for the spatial dependence in the response variable \citep{lowe2021combined}.
+In this line, \cite{quijal2024spatial} have introduced the Spatial Bayesian DLNM (SB-DLNM), which incorporates spatial random effects into the vector of coefficients that determine the shape of the exposure-lag-response surface.
+Thus, this approach enables estimating area-specific associations, which actually represent spatially-smoothed deviations from the global exposure-lag-response surface.
+A similar modeling framework for estimating the spatially varying nonlinear effects of heat exposure on mortality has also been recently employed by \cite{chen2025modelling}.
+Besides, in a related approach focusing on pregnancy outcomes, \cite{warren2020spatially} proposed the SpGPCW framework for critical window identification.
+This method relies on a spatially-varying Gaussian process to allow lagged health effect parameters to differ across regions, demonstrating that accounting for area-level correlation uncovers associations often hidden by models assuming spatial homogeneity.